sjentsch/lsjDocs/Ch06/Ch06_DataHandling_3.rst

 to analyse at the absolute value of the original variable).
 In this section I will describe a few key ways you can do these things in jamovi.

 Almost *anything* you do to a variable is a transformation.
 In jamovi, there are two kinds of such **variable transformations**.
-In one case, you create a new variable based upon a (often mathematical) function.
-This type of transformed variable is called a :ref:`Computed Variable
+In one case, you create a new variable based upon an (often mathematical) function.
+This type of transformed variable is called a :ref:`Computed Variable <computed_variable_def>`.
+In the other case, you create a new variable based upon some rule set, determining how each value in the original variable shall be transformed into a value in the new variable.
+This type of variable is called a :ref:`Transformed Variable
-<computed_variables>`.
-In the other case, you create a new variable based upon
+<transformed_variable_def>`.

-some rule set, determining how each value in the original variable shall be transformed into a value in the new variable.
-This type of variable is called a :ref:`Transformed Variable <transformed_variables>`.
+.. _create_computed_vars:

 Creating a computed variable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~